Journal of Clinical Interventional Radiology

 The Journal of Clinical Interventional Radiology is a triannual open-access peer-reviewed medical journal covering all aspects of vascular and non-vascular interventional radiology.
 It is published by Thieme Medical Publishers on behalf of the Indian Society of Vascular and Interventional Radiology.
-It was established in 2017 and the editor-in-chief is Shyamkumar Nidugala Keshava (Christian Medical College Vellore).
+It was established in 2017 and the editor-in-chief is Naveen Kalra (Postgraduate Institute of Medical Education and Research, Chandigarh), who was preceded by Shyamkumar Nidugala Keshava.

 Abstracting and indexing

 The journal is abstracted and indexed in Embase and Scopus.